dotnet/AspNetCore.Docs/aspnetcore/mvc/controllers/filters.md

 Loggers are available from DI.
 However, avoid creating and using filters purely for logging purposes.
 The [built-in framework logging](xref:fundamentals/logging/index) typically provides what's needed for logging.
 Logging added to filters:

 * Should focus on business domain concerns or behavior specific to the filter.
 * Should **not** log actions or other framework events.
-The built in filters log actions and framework events.
+The built-in filters log actions and framework events.

 ### ServiceFilterAttribute